Emerging Producer Placement (EPP)

 - An ability to work independently and to exercise initiative, sensitivity and discretion.

-Applications will be assessed by a panel of Create NSW staff including the Director of Sector Investment.
-Short-listed applicants will be invited to interview and subsequent recommendations will be considered by the CEO.
+Applications will be assessed by a panel of Screen NSW staff including a Sector Investment Manager (Screen) and the Head of Screen NSW.
+Short-listed applicants will be invited to an interview and subsequent recommendations will be considered by the Head of Screen NSW.